RinniSwift/Computer-Science-with-iOS/gcd.md

 ### DispatchGroup

 Sometimes we need to execute all heavy tasks before being able to continue.
 This is where DispatchGroups come in handy.
-You can call the `wait` or `notify` method to know that all tasks have complete in the group
+You can call the `wait` or `notify` method to know that all tasks have complete in the group.\
+Dispatch groups are used when you have a load of things you want to do that can happen all at once.

 This is how you do a **blocking waiting**